MassDynamics/MDCustomR/README.md

 included.
 The input and output tables must adhere to the standard Mass Dynamics format for an INTENSITY dataset.

-# Step 2: Implement the Runner Function
+# Step 2: Implement the R Runner

 Develop a runner function to invoke the main workflow function and produce the output as a named list.
 An example of this function is provided in `./process.R`.

+This function needs to use the `@md_r` python decorator and provide the `r_file` path and `r_function` provided in Step 1.

-The naming conventions for the output, particularly when generating a new intensity dataset, should follow the recommendations specified in the `SOURCE_TO_DATA_MAP` list.
+The naming conventions for the output need to be based on the type of dataset produced.

+Currently, only Intensty datasets are supported.
+For example, the intensity type needs to return a list including `intensity`, `metadata` and the optional `runtime_metadata`.

+These types can be found in the [MD Dataset Package](https://github.com/MassDynamics/md_dataset)

 # Step 3: Create the Python Runner